allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Display

 !!!
+Note
-Note Can only be modified if a Commitment exists.
+    Can only be modified if a Commitment exists.

-■ In the CB, right-click and pick Grid Settings
+* In the CB, right-click and pick Grid Settings

-• Set font size to 11.0
+    * Set font size to 11.0

-• Pick only the fol owing columns: Role, Ack, End Date, End Time, Name, Remarks, Resource, Resource Required, Start Date, Start Time, and Type.
+    * Pick only the following columns: Role, Ack, End Date, End Time, Name, Remarks, Resource, Resource Required, Start Date, Start Time, and Type.
 Click OK.

-■ Optional: Click on a column header to pick it and drag the columns into order desired.
+* Optional: Click on a column header to pick it and drag the columns into order desired.

-• Size the column widths so they just fit the data.
+    * Size the column widths so they just fit the data.

-• Right-click in the grid and select Save Settings
+    * Right-click in the grid and select Save Settings

-■ Optional: Up at the top, click the Group By… button and pick No Grouping. \(You’l need to do this step every time you login to PEX because it does not remember this as a preference\).
+* Optional: Up at the top, click the Group By… button and pick No Grouping. \(You’ll need to do this step every time you login to PEX because it does not remember this as a preference\).

 Managing Personnel Commitments